 "We find the people who have done some write-up have the easiest transition to tax prep.
 We start them out entering W2s and 1099s into UltraTax CS, and then transition to Schedule C and F, etc. We have them print out the organizer, and enter the info on it (not W2s and 1099s) before they enter it into UltraTax CS.
 It makes it easier for us to review the return, and see where they may have gone wrong, and go over the return with them to point those things out."

-UltraTax CS user Lynn Wells of Paul T. Wells CPAs
+- UltraTax CS user Lynn Wells of Paul T. Wells CPAs

 What are the most common tax forms and types of tax returns prepared by a tax preparer?

-Depending on levels of experience, your client roster, and the specifics of your business, the types of tax returns a preparer will work on can range from an Individual Income Tax Return, Form 1040 to a Corporation Income Tax Return, Form 1120 to interpreting complex partnership agreements.
+Depending on levels of experience, your client roster, and the specifics of your business, the types of tax returns a preparer will work on can range from an individual income tax return (Form 1040) to a corporation income tax return (Form 1120) to interpreting complex partnership agreements.

 However, most tax forms will break down into two different groups:

-• Individual forms, such as 1040.
+- Individual forms, such as 1040.

-• Business returns, including corporations, partnerships, trusts, not for profit exempt organizations.
+- Business returns, including corporations, partnerships, trusts, not for profit exempt organizations.

-However, often tax preparers are looking to get more business work, and their 1040 clients are a bridge to that career goal.
+However, tax preparers are often looking to get more business work, and their 1040 clients are a bridge to that career goal.
 Doing individual returns gets cash flow underway.
 Over time, they can get enough money and clients to transition to a more business-focused client list.

 How much does a tax preparer make?
 And what’s the average salary for the role?

-While the salaries of most regional firms will be set before you walk through the doors for your interview, the amount of money a sole practitioner can make is limitless (or at least, based on how much work you’re willing to do).
-So, then the questions become: how many clients can you get?
-How much work can you get through?
-What kind of software can boost your efficiency and increase throughput?
+While most regional firms have set salaries before you walk through the doors for your interview, the amount of money a sole practitioner can make is limitless — or, at least, based on how much work you’re willing to do.
+So, then the questions become:

 Several national and seasonal businesses also offer training to their preparers.